Jack Chick: Chick Publications

-Chick Publications released over twenty-three full-color "Chick comics" since its founding.
-They are full-size comic books, and most were first published between 1974 and 1985.
+Chick Publications released at least 23 full-size "Chick comics" since its founding.
+They are full-color comic books, and most were first published between 1974 and 1985.
 The first eleven form the Crusader comics series, which follows the stories of two fundamentalist Christians and addresses topics such as the occult, Bible prophecy, and the theory of evolution.

 Chick Publications also distributes "Chick tracts", small comic tracts with religious messages.
 Most of these can be viewed in their entirety on the company's website.
-The most popular Chick tract was "This Was Your Life!".
+The most popular Chick tract is "This Was Your Life!".
 It has been translated into around 100 languages, and many other tracts are available in widely spoken languages such as Arabic, German, Spanish, and Tagalog.
 Several of Chick's tracts have been translated into less widely-spoken languages as Blue Hmong, Huichol, Ngiemboon, Tshiluba, and the constructed language of Esperanto.

+Themes

+Chick is known for his conspiratorial views and his belief that secret groups, such as the Illuminati, exert influence on the world to advance evil.
+In "The Broken Cross," Chick introduces John Todd, a former grand druid priest who claims that secret groups, including witches and the Illuminati, are working to advance evil.
+Chick's version of Christianity emphasizes the role of Satan and his minions, portraying them as the principal evils in his comic.
+He sees Satan as the one behind all major events, including biblical occurrences like Adam and Eve and the Great Flood, as part of his ongoing battle for control.
+In this worldview, God's actions are seen as reactions to the Devil's actions, creating a dynamic game between the two sides for the fate of humanity.